BOSS GP: Similar series

 EuroBOSS was the European equivalent of USBOSS and OZBOSS.
 EuroBOSS tended to mainly have F1 Cars, whilst USBOSS consisted mainly of Indy and Champ Cars and OZBOSS tended to have Formula 4000 or equivalent.

 Cars

-Over the years the classes have been updated.
-Relatively new cars like the Dallara GP2/08 (GP2), Dallara T08 (WSbR) and Lola B05/52 (A1GP/Auto GP/FA1) have recently been raced in the series, as well as some Formula 1 cars from the 00s such as the Toro Rosso STR1, Super Aguri SA06, Jaguar R3 and Jaguar R5.
+Over the years, the classes have been updated.
+Relatively new cars like the Dallara GP2/11 and GP2/08 (GP2), Dallara T12 and T08 (WSbR), and Lola B05/52 (A1GP/Auto GP/FA1) have been raced in the series, as well as some Formula One cars from the 2000s, such as the Toro Rosso STR1, Super Aguri SA06, Jaguar R3, and Jaguar R5.
 For 2010, EuroBOSS allowed the Tatuus N.T07 International Formula Master car to race in the series; this car was never allowed in the BOSS GP series.

-Actual classes and cars in the BOSS GP Racing Series (since season 2022):
+Current classes and cars in the BOSS GP Racing Series (since season 2022):